Efficient 3D Instance Mapping and Localization with Neural Fields: Experiments

 \subsection{Implementation Details}

 For comparison with Panoptic and Contrastive Lifting, we follow their evaluation framework and map the Mask2Former outputs and ground truth semantic labels to 21 reduced ScanNet classes, considering only the "thing" subset of those classes.
 We train Panoptic and Contrastive Lifting using the code provided by \cite{contrastive}.
 We use the default parameterizations as their Replica experiment, which scales the number of iterations (128000) with the number of images.
 We build \coolname{} on top of the popular framework Nerfstudio \cite{nerfstudio} with \texttt{tinycudann} enabled \cite{instantngp}.
-We train until convergence for 5000 iterations for Replica-vMap (both Mask2Former and GroundedSAM) and 10000 iterations for ScanNet.
-For our panoptic experiments, we use $\left( \tau_{\text{global}}, \tau_{\text{local}}, \tau_{\text{community}}, \tau_{\text{area}}, \tau_{\text{merge}}\right)=$ (0.25, 0.8, 2, 0.15,0.75).
+Training using the pseudolabels produced by InstanceMap allows us to dramatically reduce the number of training iterations to 5000 iterations for Replica-vMap (both Mask2Former and GroundedSAM) and 10000 iterations for ScanNet.
+For our panoptic experiments, we use $\left( \tau_{\text{global}}, \tau_{\text{local}}, \tau_{\text{community}}, \tau_{\text{area}}, \tau_{\text{merge}}\right)=$ (0.25, 0.8, 2, 0.15, 0.75).
 For GroundedSAM, we use (0.25, 0.75, 3, 0.3, 0.6) for Replica-vMap and (0.4, 0.75, 3, 0.25, 0.75) for ScanNet.